A Well-Established Post-Study Work & PR Pathway

-Canada offers world-class education combined with the most accessible pathway to permanent residency for international students.
-The Post-Graduation Work Permit (PGWP) provides up to 3 years of open work authorization, and Express Entry is one of the fastest routes to Canadian PR.
+Canada offers world-class education combined with an established post-study work and immigration pathway.
+The Post-Graduation Work Permit (PGWP) provides up to 3 years of open work authorization, and Express Entry is a well-known route to Canadian PR.
+Eligibility and processing times depend on your individual profile.

 | 🏫 | Tuition (Undergraduate) | CAD 20,000 – 35,000/year |